Neuroscience in Marketing: Practical Tips

 - human brain processes visuals 60,000 times faster than text;

-- marketers spend up to 70% of their time to attract the attention of customers.
+- marketers spend up to 70% of their time attracting the attention of customers.

-There is researches proving that advertising with people is more effective than advertising without them.
+There are researches proving that advertising with people is more effective than advertising without them.
 Consider the packaging of Lay’s potato chips or Kinder Chocolate milk chocolate.
-On the former you can see celebrities, on the latter — smiling children.
+On the former, you can see celebrities, on the latter — smiling children.

 Google, Disney and CBS have already invested in neurobiological marketing.
 If such «giants» are serious about neuromarketing, it makes sense to follow suit.